VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2023-06-04-stride-community-toolkit-preview.md

 ## Introduction 🌱

-I would like to introduce the [Stride Community Toolkit](https://stride3d.github.io/stride-community-toolkit/index.html) preview, a collection of extensions and helpers for the [Stride 3D](https://www.stride3d.net/) C# game engine.
+I want to introduce the [Stride Community Toolkit](https://stride3d.github.io/stride-community-toolkit/index.html) preview, a collection of extensions and helpers for the [Stride 3D](https://www.stride3d.net/) C# game engine.
 The toolkit is a community-driven FOSS project that aims to provide tools to help developers create 2D/3D games or visualizations with Stride.

-The toolkit is still in the early stages of development but already includes a number of useful features.
+The toolkit is still in the early stages of development but already includes several useful features.
 I will be focusing on the code-only approach in this post, which is one of the features that I found very useful.

 This article assumes you have some .NET and C# programming experience.